appsmithorg/appsmith-docs/website/docs/connect-data/concepts/Datasource-Environments.md

-When working with Datasource environments in Appsmith, it is important to note that custom/user-defined environments are not currently supported.
-Appsmith provides predefined staging and production environments, but the option to create custom environments is not available.
+When using Datasource environments in Appsmith, only predefined staging and production environments are supported, and custom/user-defined environments are currently unavailable.